Gravitational-wave Observations Suggest Most Black Hole Mergers Form in Triples: Summary and discussion

 We highlight that the spin distribution from triples also agrees qualitatively well with the inferred distribution of $\chi_{\rm eff}$, which is skewed and asymmetric about zero with more support for positive values \citep{GWTC4pop,Banagiri2025b}.
 Due to the natural preference to produce tilts at $\cos\theta\approx0$ similar $\chi_{\rm eff}$ distributions have been obtained for triples, largely independent of the assumed spin magnitudes \citep[e.g.,][see Figure~9 therein]{Rodriguez2018}.
-In addition, a triple formation scenario could contribute to the growing number of claims about mergers with residual orbital eccentricity \citep{Romero-Shaw2022,Gupte2024,2024ApJ...972...65I,2025arXiv250415833D,Morras2025}, which would be impossible to recover from isolated binary star evolution \citep[e.g.,][]{Belczynski2002,Fumagalli2024}.
-While some of the eccentric binary black hole candidates have masses that are confidently within the upper mass gap and may only plausibly explained by hierarchical mergers in dense environments \citep[e.g.,][]{GW190521,Gayathri2020}, candidates below the upper mass could be also explained by the Lidov--Kozai triples mechanism \citep{2025PhRvD.112f3052R,McMillin2025}.
+In addition, a triple formation scenario could contribute to the growing number of claims about mergers with residual orbital eccentricity \citep{Romero-Shaw2022,Gupte2024,2024ApJ...972...65I,2025arXiv250415833D,Morras2025,Phukon2025}, which would be impossible to recover from isolated binary star evolution \citep[e.g.,][]{Belczynski2002,Fumagalli2024}.
+While some of the eccentric binary black hole candidates have masses that are confidently within the upper mass gap and may only plausibly explained by hierarchical mergers in dense environments \citep[e.g.,][]{GW190521,Gayathri2020}, candidates below the upper mass could be also explained by the Lidov--Kozai triples mechanism \citep{2025PhRvD.112f3052R,McMillin2025}, where the subset of non-adiabatic triples is expected to yield a small fraction of eccentric outlier detections \citep[e.g.,][]{Antonini2017,Rodriguez2018,Liu2019b}.
 In particular, it has been argued that recent claims for residual eccentricity in one neutron star-black hole (NSBH) merger \citep{Morras2025,planas2025,Kacanja2025,Jan2025} may only be obtained through triple star evolution \citep{Stegmann2025} and imply a dominant contribution to the total NSBH merger rate \citep{RomeroShawStegmannMorrasEccNSBH_inprep}.

 If black hole mergers indeed tend to result from triple rather than binary star evolution, it would suggest that binary mass transfer is less efficient in forming very close binary black hole systems than previously assumed, e.g., in scenarios involving successful common envelope ejection \citep{Belczynski2020}.
 This may indicate that binary black hole progenitors instead tend to undergo stable mass transfer \citep{Gallegos-Garcia2021}, which typically produces systems with wider orbital separations than those expected from a common envelope scenario \citep{Bavera2020, Olejak2021, vanSon2022}.
 Moreover, recent studies have predicted that the minimum separation of binary black hole systems formed via binary evolution may be limited by a delayed unstable mass transfer and stellar mergers \citep{Klencki2025}.
 Also, observations of other types of binaries hosting compact objects further challenge standard binary evolution models.
 Notable examples are Gaia black holes \citep{ElBadry2023a, Chakrabarti2023, ElBadry2023b}, whose properties cannot be reconciled with conventional models \citep{Nagarajan2025} and likely require non-standard assumptions about angular momentum loss during mass transfer \citep{Olejak2025}.